Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/macros.rst

 - Always enclose macro arguments in parentheses and use blocks for multi-statement macros.

-- Keep macros’ scope limited and document their purpose clearly.
+- Keep macros' scope limited and document their purpose clearly.

 - Use macros for conditional compilation and header guards where necessary.